ARTS-Laboratory/SEM-IMAC-LaTeX-Template/README.md

 # SEM-IMAC-LaTeX-Template

 LaTeX template for Society of Experimental Mechanics - International Modal analysis Conference (SEM-IMAC).
 Developed by Austin Downey for SEM-IMAC XL in 2022.
-As of August 2021, this is project is a work in progress.
+Included in IMAC-XLI Authors toolkit

 What you want is in the folder LaTeX_template.